 Advanced OneLink options

-After completing some or all of the four-part guides, consider implementing the advanced OneLink options described below.
+After completing some or all of the four-part guides, consider implementing the advanced OneLink features described below.

-Instead of manually creating every single OneLink for every campaign or ad creative, you can use OneLink API.
-OneLink API allows you to create thousands of OneLinks quickly and easily, saving you time and effort, and letting focus on your campaign and marketing efforts instead.
+- OneLink API: Scale and run multiple campaigns at once, and create thousands of OneLinks quickly and easily, saving you time and effort, and letting you focus on your campaign and marketing efforts instead.

-- Measuring push notification re-engagement campaigns: Explains how Push notifications can use OneLink to measure mobile users' re-engagements.
+- Measuring push notification re-engagement campaigns: Use push notifications with OneLink to measure mobile users' re-engagements.

-- QR code desktop-to-app conversion: Learn how to convert desktop website visitors into mobile app users by using QR codes generated with OneLink.
+- QR code desktop-to-app conversion: Convert desktop website visitors into mobile app users by using QR codes generated with OneLink.